Mirror Mirror on the wall, which is the best partnership of them all?

 Are you confident enough to go out there in the real world and sell your product amidst a thousand others?
 Have they equipped with everything that they had or are you still second guessing most of it?
 Better to get all the hurdles right out, than tripping every step of the way.

-How involved are both of y’all in the partnership?
+How involved are both of y’all in the SaaS partnership?
 Or is it going to be a one-sided affair?
 Is your partner company genuinely interested in what you’re doing as an individual entity too?

-A hallmark of a good partnership is the ability to genuinely listen and address your concerns, without making you feel inferior or inane for asking them.
+A hallmark of a good partnership is the ability to genuinely listen and address your concerns, without making you feel inferior for asking them.
 Make sure that they treat you like a partner looking to foster a good relationship and not as an ignorant imbecile or a complete noob.

 Sending leads your way: